Pueblo County discusses furloughing workers to address $10 million budget shortfall

 One option considered is to furlough employees.

-During meetings earlier this week, Pueblo County commissioners addressed some driving factors to the current budget.
+During meetings earlier this week, Pueblo County commissioners addressed some driving factors of the current budget that led the county to this deficit.

 Regardless of reasoning, a union representative voiced concerns that unpaid days are harmful.

 "The unfortunate part of all of this is I don't think unless we exhaust every option, the employee options, the real estate options.
-We're not going to get to where we need to be," says commissioner Miles Lucero.
+We're not going to get to where we need to be," says County Commissioner Miles Lucero.

 In a work session on Thursday, the board concluded that ten of the current holidays will become unpaid, affecting all county workers, saving $1.5 million.